SourceDoctor/puppet-librenms/README.md

 Description
 -----------

-Puppet module to configure and distribute [LibreNMS_SNMP_Agents](https://docs.librenms.org/Extensions/Applications/).
+Puppet Module to configure and distribute [LibreNMS_SNMP_Agents](https://docs.librenms.org/Extensions/Applications/).

 (Server configuration will come in a future version also)